 For quintessential Cape Cod design, we go straight to the source and this hill-perched vacation home overlooking Nantucket Sound.
 Don’t let the exterior modesty fool you: beautiful red oak beams line the ceilings and French doors open onto the deck for prime ferry watching.
-Not thinking of traveling anytime soon?
-Find out how you can make your home feel like a luxe hotel.

 If you are interested in staying in any of these vacation rentals, check out Vacasa.
 They have more than 25,000 professionally managed properties, and have a vacation rental designed to suit every type of traveler, whether you’re ready to road trip now or simply saving for the future.

 Information for this story was provided by Vacasa.com